notanswer

 The format assumes your decision is primarily an information problem.
 That if you lay out all the relevant factors side by side, the right answer will become visible.
 For some decisions, this is more or less true.
 Comparing two laptops.
 Choosing between two apartments with similar rent.
 Figuring out whether to take a connecting flight.

-But the decisions that send people to the pros and cons list — the hard ones, the ones that keep coming back, the ones you've been sitting with for weeks — are almost never information problems.
+But the decisions that send people to the pros and cons list, the hard ones, the ones that keep coming back, the ones you have been sitting with for weeks, are rarely information problems.
 You already know the relevant facts.
-You've known them for a while.
-What you don't know is what to do with the thing you'd have to admit if you stopped thinking and just looked.
+You have known them for a while.
+What you do not know is what to do with the thing you would have to admit if you stopped thinking and just looked.

 What the list is doing instead

-When you make a pros and cons list for a decision that's eating at you, you are doing something genuinely useful — just not what you think.
+When you make a pros and cons list for a decision that is eating at you, you are doing something useful, just not what you think.
 You are giving your anxiety a project.
 Anxiety needs somewhere to go, and structure feels like progress.
-The act of organizing your thoughts creates the sensation of moving forward without requiring you to arrive anywhere.
+Organizing your thoughts creates the sensation of moving forward without requiring you to arrive anywhere.

 The list didn't fail you.
 It did exactly what it was built for: it organized your thoughts.
 The problem is that your thoughts were never the issue.